parasiticfrisk/iNaturalist_references/gh_pages/static/markdown/Other.md

    * ———.
 "It’s a Goopy Mess When Pines and Beetles Duke it Out | Deep Look."
 Video, YouTube, October 24, 2017. https://youtu.be/wR5O48zsbnc.
    * ———.
 "Pygmy Seahorses: Masters of Camouflage | Deep Look."
 Video, YouTube, October 20, 2014. https://youtu.be/Q3CtGoqz3ww.
    * ———.
 "Sea Urchins Pull Themselves Inside Out to be Reborn | Deep Look."
 Video, YouTube, August 23, 2016. https://youtu.be/ak2xqH5h0YY.
    * ———.
+"These Fish Are All About Sex on the Beach | Deep Look."
+Video, YouTube, June 6, 2017. https://youtu.be/j5F3z1iP0Ic.
+   * ———.
 "This Mushroom Starts Killing You Before You Even Realize It | Deep Look."
 Video, YouTube, February 23, 2016. https://youtu.be/bl9aCH2QaQY.
    * ———.
 "This Pulsating Slime Mold Comes in Peace | Deep Look."
 Video, YouTube, April 19, 2016. https://youtu.be/Nx3Uu1hfl6Q.
    * ———.
 "What Happens When You Zap Coral With The World's Most Powerful X-ray Laser? | Deep Look."
 Video, YouTube, July 7, 2015. https://youtu.be/aXmCU6IYnsA.